Updated May 2026

 Does SociaHive have its own MCP server, and which platforms does it cover?+

 Yes — at https://sociahive.com/api/mcp.
-It exposes 35 tools across posts, flows, analytics, contacts, and connected accounts.
+It exposes 40+ tools across posts, flows, analytics, contacts, and connected accounts.
 Automation tools (DM flows, comment triggers, AI replies) cover Instagram, Facebook, Messenger, WhatsApp, LinkedIn, Twitter, TikTok, and Telegram.
 Scheduling tools cover those plus Threads, YouTube, Bluesky, and Pinterest.
 Every tool runs as the authenticated user, so tier limits, rate limits, and AI credits apply automatically.
+A handful of tools (contact CRM, destructive deletes) are gated by feature flags during phased rollout — your account's flag state determines availability.

 Is it safe to let an AI agent post or send DMs on my behalf?+